asantos2000/katacoda-scenarios/istio/deploy-istio-on-kubernetes/step2.md

 ## Install CLI tooling

-The following command will install the Istio 0.7.1 release.
+The following command will install the Istio 1.7.3 release, the latest version in October of 2020.

 `export ISTIO_VERSION=1.7.3`{{execute}}